hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/finish.md

 Kubectl offers a helpful plugin feature to extend Kubernetes.
-The [Community supported plugins](https://github.com/kubernetes-sigs/krew-index/) are quite helpful.
+The [community-supported plugins](https://github.com/kubernetes-sigs/krew-index/) are quite helpful.
 Share these with your fellow cloud native enthusiasts and have them explore this scenario to discover helpful tools and tricks.
 Also, consider contributing to these open source efforts or even submitting your custom plugin.

 ## Lessons Learned ##

 With these steps you have learned:

-- &#x2714; how to install the Krew plugin that is a small packager for the other plugins,
+- &#x2714; How to install the Krew plugin that is a small packager for the other plugins
-- &#x2714; how to install plugins,
+- &#x2714; How to install plugins
-- &#x2714; how to explore some helpful plugins,
+- &#x2714; How to explore some helpful plugins
-- &#x2714; how to explore on your own.
+- &#x2714; How to explore on your own

 ## References ##